 Survivors of trafficking need support too, so we’re working with local partners to provide rehabilitation and psychosocial support, and connect girls with education and employment opportunities so they can begin to reclaim their lives and their futures.

 Every child deserves safety and security, and the freedom to pursue their dreams.
 Your support can help put an end to the traumatising crime of child trafficking and empower girls all over the world to reclaim their life stories.
-Donate to our Christmas Appeal now.
+Donate now to help end child tgafficking.

 The youngest of eight sisters, Sarita is 15 years old and lives in Nepal.
 She became involved with Plan International after joining a campaigning program to end trafficking.